© All Rights Reserved brain

 Madain Saleh is the Petra of Saudi Arabia, being a Nabataean city hewed out of rock in the same style as Jordan's top tourist destination.
 If it wasn't for the strict visitors regulations in the country, this would be a top tourist draw.
 The closest city from where you can get to Madain Saleh is Al Wajh, with Medina being a bit further away.
 Still, access to the site by others than tours is difficult if not impossible and in fact many Muslims themselves refuse to enter the area due to a section in the Koran often interpreted as a curse against it.

 Saudi Arabia has a hot and arid desert climate in most parts of the country.
 Although this applies to most of the country, temperatures in winter can be relatively low and the mountainous areas in the west (Asir for example) rarely get real hot.
-In summer (June to September) most of the country is like an oven with temperatures usually hitting 40 to 45 degrees Celcius on most days and over 50 degrees is not uncommon, even along the coast of the Persian Gulf.
-In winter, the capital Riyadh can have night temperatures just above zero, while along the coast of the Red Sea it might be 30 degrees Celcius during the day.
+In summer (June to September) most of the country is like an oven with temperatures usually hitting 40 °C to 45 °C on most days and over 50 °C is not uncommon, even along the coast of the Persian Gulf.
+In winter, the capital Riyadh can have night temperatures just above zero, while along the coast of the Red Sea it might be 30 °C during the day.
 Obviously, winter (November to March) is the best time for a visit to most of the country, except the higher mountain areas.

 Saudi Arabian Airlines is the main national airlines of Saudi Arabia and is based at King Abdulaziz International Airport (JED) near Jeddah at the Red Sea.
 From there, it has numerous flights to countries within the region of the Middle East and further away to Dakar, Jakarta, New York, London and Frankfurt, among others.
 Other airlines are mainly from countries within the region although Air France has flights to and from Paris.
 King Khalid International Airport (RUH) near the capital Riyadh and King Fahd International Airport (DMM) near Dammam in the east are other main international airports with less flights but still enough within the region.
 A few other airlines like Air France, KLM, Lufthansa and BMI have flights to either or both of them.